Schotten: Location

-Neighbouring communities
+Neighbouring municipalities

-Schotten borders in the north on the town of Ulrichstein, in the northeast on the town of Herbstein, in the east on the community of Grebenhain, in the south on the town of Gedern and the community of Hirzenhain (both in the Wetteraukreis), and in the west on the town of Nidda (Wetteraukreis) and the town of Laubach (district).
+Schotten borders in the north on the town of Ulrichstein, in the northeast on the town of Herbstein, in the east on the municipality of Grebenhain, in the south on the town of Gedern and the municipality of Hirzenhain (both in the Wetteraukreis), and in the west on the town of Nidda (Wetteraukreis) and the town of Laubach (district).

-Constituent communities
+Constituent municipalities

-Besides the main town, which bears the same name as the whole municipality, Schotten is divided into the following communities: Betzenrod, Breungeshain, Burkhards, Busenborn, Eichelsachsen, Einartshausen, Eschenrod, Götzen, Kaulstoß, Michelbach, Rainrod, Rudingshain, Sichenhausen and Wingershausen.
+Besides the main town, which bears the same name as the whole municipality, Schotten is divided into the following municipalities: Betzenrod, Breungeshain, Burkhards, Busenborn, Eichelsachsen, Einartshausen, Eschenrod, Götzen, Kaulstoß, Michelbach, Rainrod, Rudingshain, Sichenhausen and Wingershausen.

 History

 Archaeological finds from the Schotten area reach back to the New Stone Age.
 Several barrows bear witness to prehistoric times as do the "Alteburg" and "Wildhauskopf" ringwalls, whose building date is unknown.

 Schotten had its first documentary mention in 778.
-The "Horstburg", a local castle near the constituent community of Rudingshain, may have stood in connection with the town's founding.
+The "Horstburg", a local castle near the constituent municipality of Rudingshain, may have stood in connection with the town's founding.
 There were digs at the ruins in the 1970s, and they were interpreted as having been a Carolingian royal court.
 Schotten is said to have been founded by Irish-Scottish monks.
 The Gothic Church of Our Lady was built in the 14th century.

 In the Middle Ages, Schotten belonged to the Eppstein and Trimberg noble families.
 The Rhenish League of Towns, in a feud with these families, captured the town and destroyed the walls and the stately home.
 From 1403, Schotten belonged to the Hessian Landgraves.
 The current stately home, the Schotten Castle, dates from this time.

 Municipal area development

-Under the municipal reforms in the early 1970s, 15 communities were amalgamated into a greater community of Schotten.
+Under the municipal reforms in the early 1970s, 15 municipalities were amalgamated into a greater municipality of Schotten.